 (left/centre) Other details of the interior; (right-above) XVIIIth century funerary monument to the poet Antonio Tebaldi (aka il Tebaldeo - d.
-1537) based on his assumed portrait by Raphael in "The Parnassus" (it opens in another window); (right-below) busts of Zenaide Bonaparte and her son Joseph (in the XIXth century the Bonaparte lived at Palazzo d'Aste)
+1537) based on his assumed portrait in "The Parnassus" (it opens in another window) at Stanze di Raffaello; (right-below) busts of Zenaide Bonaparte and her son Joseph (in the XIXth century the Bonaparte lived at Palazzo d'Aste)

 (left) Corner of the palace; (right) main entrance